timsjt/EGL314_TEAMB/README.md

 ```

 <h3>
-9. If you want to assign specifc id or names to specifc tags/readers, replace the numbers in the "READER_MAP" and "TAG_MAP" list in the following code :
+9. If you want to assign specifc id or names to specifc tags/readers, edit the values in the "READER_MAP" and "TAG_MAP" list :
 </h3>

 ```